UniversalDependencies/docs/_ml/index.md

 ### Nominal Features

-* The third-person singular pronouns ([PRON]()) have a [Gender]() feature with one of three values:
+* Inherent [Gender]() of nouns determines which personal pronoun can refer to the noun, and it is sometimes reflected as agreement on adjectives.
+It is not reflected on verbs (unlike in related Tamil).
+We do not annotate the gender of nouns in data but we do so for third-person pronouns with one of three values:
   [Masc](https://universaldependencies.org/u/feat/Gender.html#Masc),
   [Fem](https://universaldependencies.org/u/feat/Gender.html#Fem) or
   [Neut](https://universaldependencies.org/u/feat/Gender.html#Neut).
-  Inherent gender of nouns determines which personal pronoun can refer to the noun, and it is sometimes reflected as agreement on adjectives.
-It is not reflected on verbs (unlike in related Tamil).
-We do not annotate the gender of nouns in data but we do so for third-person pronouns.
 * The [Animacy]() features [Anim](https://universaldependencies.org/u/feat/Animacy.html#Anim) and
   [Inan](https://universaldependencies.org/u/feat/Animacy.html#Inan) are used for nominal words ([NOUN](), [PROPN](), and [PRON]()).